Hiker found dead partway down cliff on OK Slip Falls trail

 “There was considerable trauma to the head and neck,” Coroner Virginia Jennings said Monday afternoon.
 “Conditions in the area that he was in were quite slippery.”

-Jennings said Ullman was found about 3 miles down the trail, which opened in 2014 after the state acquired the land.
+Jennings said Ullmann was found about 3 miles down the trail, which opened in 2014 after the state acquired the land.
 OK Slip Falls — which cascade about 200 feet — are located 3.2 miles from the road.
-Jennings said Ullman was not at the falls themselves.
+Jennings said Ullmann was not at the falls themselves.

 “At the request of State Police, the coroner authorized rangers to recover the subject and transport him out of the wilderness.
 With the temperature dropping and icy weather moving in, rangers worked overnight utilizing high angle rope techniques to complete the recovery.”

-DEC said Ullman’s body was turned over to the coroner Saturday morning.
+DEC said Ullmann’s body was turned over to the coroner Saturday morning.